 “Julian Bailey has proven time and again to be a reliable expert on all matters of construction law, and communicates his thoughts promptly, in a careful and considered manner, and without understatement of risk.” / “[He] is very customer-focused and very responsive with all queries.
 He is very personable and easy to work with — he always listens and understands first with clarifying questions and provides practical solutions.”

 Legal 500 UK (Construction: Contentious / Construction: Non-Contentious) 2022

-Julian Bailey is a partner in the Doha office, practising in the International Arbitration and Construction and Engineering Groups.
-He advises on contentious international construction and infrastructure projects across a variety of industries, including transport, energy, petrochemical, process plant and construction.
-Julian has been active in the Middle East representing sovereign governments, developers and contractors in large construction and engineering disputes in Qatar, the UAE, Kuwait, Saudi Arabia, Oman, Egypt, Jordan and Iraq.
+Julian Bailey is a partner in the London office of White & Case LLP, practising in the firm's International Arbitration and Construction and Engineering Groups.
+He advises on international construction and infrastructure projects across a variety of industries, including transport, oil & gas, power (including renewables), petrochemical, process plant, industrial, retail, residential, tourism, healthcare, mining, marine, insurance and defence.
+Julian has been active in relation to projects on most continents, representing sovereign governments, developers and contractors in large construction and engineering projects and disputes.

 Representing a Middle Eastern sovereign government in multiple arbitrations concerning a major transport infrastructure project.
 Approximately US$1bn claimed in total.
 FIDIC contracts (Yellow and Red), ICC arbitration.

 Representing an African government in an ICC arbitration concerning a large transport infrastructure project.
 FIDIC Red Book, ICC arbitration.

 Representing a French / Norwegian company in High Court litigation in Northern Ireland and arbitration concerning a sub-sea electrical interconnector.
 FIDIC Yellow Book, ICC arbitration, £135m dispute.

 Representing a Middle Eastern company in a US$300m dispute concerning a polypropylene plant.
 EPC Contract, ICC arbitration.